harleypig/dotvim/docs/json.md

 filetype to `jsonc` for `.jsonc` files and provides syntax highlighting for JSON with comments.

+### Language Server

+The `coc-json` extension is the JSON language server.
+The defaults for this extension are fine, so there are no settings to be documented.

 ### Auto Completion

 The current configuration requires the following CoC extensions and Vim